Hospitals fighting COVID-19 have learned from Ebola-era mistakes

 While having enough protective equipment remains a concern, hospitals are working in other ways to manage sick employees.
 If hospitals can catch sick workers early, they have an opportunity to prevent further spread around the hospital.
 Garibaldi says that many hospitals have updated their systems for looking after sick workers since the Ebola virus made landfall in the U.S. in 2014.

-Back them, patients landed at Emory University Hospital in Atlanta, Nebraska Medical Center, and Texas Health Presbyterian Hospital before the Centers for Disease Control and Prevention had set guidance for what to do with healthcare workers who had come into contact with the Ebola virus.
+Back then, patients landed at Emory University Hospital in Atlanta, Nebraska Medical Center, and Texas Health Presbyterian Hospital before the Centers for Disease Control and Prevention had set guidance for what to do with healthcare workers who had come into contact with the Ebola virus.
 By the time Dr. Craig Spencer—who had recently returned to New York after treating Ebola patients in Ghana—arrived at New York Bellevue Hospital and was diagnosed with Ebola in late October of 2014, the CDC still hadn’t published its perspective.
 At the time, New York City’s Department of Health and Human Hygiene was developing a set of best practices for monitoring healthcare workers caring for Ebola patients, but it was still in early stages and had not yet communicated with Bellevue.

 The CDC updated its guidance a few days after Spencer came to Bellevue.
 It told hospital workers to wear protective clothing and equipment and suggested monitoring workers who came into contact with an Ebola patient.
 Hospitals kept track of at-risk workers through a paper ledger.
 Care providers were instructed to self-monitor by watching for fever and other signs they might be infected.
 If they started to feel ill, they were supposed to call into the hospital.

-CDC and hospitals learned how to put together a much more robust system for monitoring patients.
+The CDC and hospitals learned how to put together a much more robust system for monitoring patients.

 Ultimately, workers were under surveillance for 21 days to make sure they were symptom-free, according to New York City’s Department of Health and Mental Hygiene.